 If you do not meet the requirement for existing education (a High School Diploma verified by transcripts, GED or post-secondary education which is equivalent to or above a grade 12 level), forward an advance inquiry to ESA summarizing your education and work experience before submitting a complete application package.
 Include the following details in your inquiry:

-- Formal education completed
+- Formal education completed (including a high school transcript)

 - Degrees, diplomas, certifications, courses or other relevant training